Kieran Maguire

 Kieran Maguire is a British academic, author, and broadcaster.
-He specialises in the accountancy of association football and authored the book The Price of Football.
+He specialises in the accountancy of association football and wrote the book The Price of Football.
 His expertise is frequently sought within English football media.
-Alongside comedian Kevin Day, Maguire presents a twice-weekly podcast entitled The Price of Football in which football finances are discussed.
+Alongside comedian Kevin Day, Maguire presents a twice-weekly podcast called The Price of Football in which football finances are discussed.

 The Price of Football

 Maguire is the author of the book The Price of Football, and presents a twice-weekly podcast alongside the comedian Kevin Day in which they discuss contemporary issues regarding, and listener questions concerning, the finances of modern day men and women’s football clubs.
 The podcast had a quarter of a million downloads within its first five months.
 This figure had doubled to 500,000 listens by May 2020.

 Critical reactions

 The reviewer for the Columbia University Press wrote: "At a time when many commentators are bemoaning the effects of “too much money” in the game, this clear-headed and rigorous analysis and presentation of the financial imperatives and challenges facing football will be welcomed not only by students of the industry, but by the wider constituency of fans and supporters."